Skip to main content

 The Legal Framework for Hormonal Therapies

-The legal landscape surrounding hormonal therapies, particularly those involving testosterone, is designed to protect and ensure patient safety.
+The legal landscape surrounding hormonal therapies, particularly those involving testosterone, is designed to protect public health and ensure patient safety.
 In many jurisdictions, including the United States and the United Kingdom, testosterone is classified as a controlled substance.
 This classification means its acquisition, possession, and administration are subject to strict regulations.

 Legitimate access to testosterone, such as through Testosterone Replacement Therapy (TRT), requires a valid medical prescription from a licensed healthcare provider.
 This prescription is granted only after a thorough diagnostic process confirms a clinical need, such as diagnosed hypogonadism.